THREE IN THE MAGIC CARPET RIDE TRILOGY

 The close ties I helped create back in the

-Eighties were less evident at SSQQ in the Nineties.
-I had
+Eighties were less evident at SSQQ in the Nineties and I had

 no one to blame but myself.
-Back when I was single during the Eighties, I had used my freedom to organize
+Back when I was single in the Eighties, I used my freedom to organize

 activities.
 However, once I became a father, I lost my

 edge and withdrew.
-I preferred to spend my free time with Judy and Sam than go dancing with the gang.
+In the Nineties I would rather spend my time with Judy and Sam than go dancing with the gang.